Learn how to use the six principles of reciprocity, liking, social proof, authority, scarcity, and consistency to increase your influence.

 Cialdini explains that a salesperson might set up trustworthiness by using a “however” phrase that explains a strength, “Our set-up costs are not the lowest; however, you’ll recoup them quickly due to our superior efficiencies.”

 The simple fact is that people want what they can’t have.
-This explains why limited time offers are so attractive to you.
+This explains why limited-time offers are so attractive to you.
 You are more afraid of losing something than excited to gain something.
 Scarcity also increases the value of an item.

-For example, in a study where a grocery store limited the amount of items that could be purchased by customers, stating only x item per customer, sales more than doubled for those items compared to similar items in the store that had no limitation.
+For example, in a study where a grocery store limited the number of items that could be purchased by customers, stating only x item per customer, sales more than doubled for those items compared to similar items in the store that had no limitation.